 If you’ve never had Maggi Seasoning, think soy sauce — but next level.
 The label cautions, “a few drops are sufficient,” and I can attest that the dark liquid is potent.
 This savoury condiment, made with fermented wheat protein, is meatier, more complex and a little thicker than soy sauce.
 Ideally, you’d add it during cooking to infuse the whole dish (if making a soup or stew) but, like soy sauce, it’s also great in a marinade or as a finishing touch.

-As frequently as we used the sauce in my childhood home, I’d never see it in food magazines or on the Food Network.
-I grew into adulthood assuming that Maggi was a uniquely Chinese ingredient— and then a few years back I walked into Rhum Corner, a Haitian bar and restaurant in Toronto.
+We frequently used the sauce in my childhood home, though I’d never see it in food magazines or on the Food Network.
+I grew into adulthood assuming that Maggi was a uniquely Chinese ingredient.
+Then, a few years back I walked into Rhum Corner, a Haitian bar and restaurant in Toronto.

-In Mexico, the seasoning is known as Jugo Maggi and has a darker more concentrated flavor with further variations that include chili or lime flavours.
-In the Philippines, Maggi has a more pronounced garlic seasoning, and the United States — a country I consider irrationally suspicious of MSG — has removed the delicious compound from its formula.
+Known as Jugo Maggi in Mexico, it features a darker more concentrated flavor with further variations.
+Options there include chili or lime flavours.
+In the Philippines, Maggi has a more pronounced garlic seasoning, and the United States—a country I consider irrationally suspicious of MSG — has removed the delicious compound from its formula.

 Canada has three versions of the sauce available.
-The Chinese rendition (yellow cap) has a more fermented flavour, but it’s the German version of Maggi that is the staple in Chinese-Canadian pantries.
+The Chinese rendition with a yellow cap has a more fermented flavour.
+But it’s the German version of Maggi that is the real staple in Chinese-Canadian pantries.
 The German version is more complex and rich.
 It’s easily recognized by its red cap and is the bottle most commonly available in supermarkets.